zacksmash/fortify-ui/README.md

 # Introduction

 **FortifyUI** is an unopinionated authentication starter, powered by [*Laravel Fortify*](https://github.com/laravel/fortify).
-This package can be used to start your project, or it can be forked to integrate your favorite frontend framework.
+This package can be used to start your project, or you can use the [*FortifyUI Preset Template*](https://github.com/zacksmash/fortify-ui-preset) to create your own preset to install with **FortifyUI**.
 It is completely unstyled -- on purpose -- and only includes a minimal amount of markup to get your project running quickly.

 - [Installation](#installation)
 - [Features](#features)